 The usage UI displays your data ingest over time.
-If you need more detail than the UI provides, you can use NRQL queries like these:
+If you need more detail than the UI provides, you can use a variety of NRQL queries.
+The examples below include the following data types:

 This query totals your billable ingested data, and displays a daily value for the past three months: